What to do about butterflies & caterpillars

 - Respraying at 5 – 7 day intervals may be needed as more caterpillars hatch or under rainy conditions.

-5. Plant land cress (Barbarea Vulgaris) somewhere else in the garden.
+4. Plant land cress (Barbarea Vulgaris) somewhere else nearby

-This plant attracts the butterflies to lay their eggs, but they the caterpillars hatch they die from eating the leaves that are poisonous to them.
+This plant attracts the butterflies to lay their eggs, but when the caterpillars hatch they die from eating the leaves that are poisonous to them.

-So keep your eyes peeled, stay vigilant and have your defences at the ready.
+In summary, make sure during the warmer months you keep your eyes peeled, stay vigilant and have your defences at the ready!
 A little offence can keep the butterflies and their hungry offspring on the back foot.
-Happy Airgardening tribe!